Blade of immortals.

 This doesn’t apply if you’re pulling off Tam Tam’s Paguna Paguna or Earthquake’s Fat Chainsaw after an attack; however, you only need three taps before it happens.

-Parrying & Dodge Is Hard, But Get The Hang Of It
+Parrying & Dodging Is Hard, But Get The Hang Of It

 Samurai Shodown 2019 allows you to play defensively.
 You can parry attacks -QCF + AB- and dodge -AB- to deflect or avoid attacks and counterattack.
 Just remember that opponents can bait you into recovering while doing these, so use them wisely.

 For instance, if you know your opponent’s going to poke you at the start of the match with Tam Tam, you can just do a quick parry to catch him or her off-guard.

 Make Space Via Stance Break

 You know all those perfect blocks and just defense moves you pull off?
 Make the most of it by pressing AB immediately so you can push your opponent away.
 Great for zoning and spacing-savvy characters, or if you just want to take a breather and put yourself back into neutral.